 The Company is informed that The Company Construction Application is now technically effective

-On receipt of the missing/additional data from the Applicant, the The Company Lead Person shall circulate the data to the Host TO and Affected TO(s) (as appropriate) Lead Person(s).
+On receipt of the missing/additional data from the Applicant, The Company Lead Person shall circulate the data to the Host TO and Affected TO(s) (as appropriate) Lead Person(s).

-Within 3 Business Days of receipt of the missing/additional data, the Host TO and Affected TO(s) (as appropriate) Lead Person(s) shall confirm to The Company Lead Person by email whether their The Company Construction Application is now technically effective.
-If The Company Construction Application is still not technically effective then the process returns to 3.2.6 otherwise proceed to 3.2.9.
+Within 3 Business Days of receipt of the missing/additional data, the Host TO and Affected TO(s) (as appropriate) Lead Person(s) shall confirm to The Company Lead Person by email whether The Company Construction Application is now technically effective.
+If The Company Construction Application is still not technically effective then the process returns to 3.3.6 otherwise proceed to 3.3.9.

 The Company confirms Clock Start Date